olgunozoktas/adminlte_v3/tutorials/tutorial12.md

 Step 4:

-Add this component views to the master layout so show it whenever its activated.
+Add this component views to the master layout to show it whenever its activated.

 ~~~~